flamsanct/flamsanct.github.io/wp/README.md

 # Spaceships

-There are three classes of ship available at The Citadel.
+Ships belong to one of three distinct classes.
 Each is available to both miner and marauder pilots, and issuance is decided randomly by The Citadel’s technicians.
 These classes give a ship its purpose and influence its starting traits.

 ## Classes